conan-io/conan-docker-tools/README.md

 |-----------------------------------------------------------------------------------------------|--------|------------|
 | - [conanio/conan_server](https://hub.docker.com/r/conanio/conan_server/)             | ANY |  Supported |

 #### Conan Installer

 **conanio/gcc7-centos6** is a special image version based on CentOS 6, GCC 7 and **glibc 2.12** (very old glibc version).
 This is intended to build executables that run almost on any Linux because **glibc** guarantees backward compatibility.
 You can use this image to build your Conan build tools packages (`build_requires`).
 This image is **ONLY** able to build **x86_64** binaries.

 **conanio/gcc7-centos6-x86** is a special image version based on CentOS 6 i386, GCC 7 and **glibc 2.12** (very old glibc version).
 This is intended to build executables that run almost on any Linux because **glibc** guarantees backward compatibility.
 You can use this image to build your Conan build tools packages (`build_requires`).
 This image is **ONLY** able to build **x86** binaries.

-Use the images to test your c++ project in travis-ci
+Use the images to test your C++ project in Travis CI
 ======================================================

-These Docker images can be used to build your project using the travis-ci CI service, even if you are not using Conan.
+These Docker images can be used to build your project using the Travis CI CI service, even if you are not using Conan.
 It's always recommended to build and test your C/C++ projects in a Docker image running in travis:

 - Travis CI images are old, so installing a newer version of gcc and the needed tools can be hard.
 Check [this thread](https://github.com/travis-ci/travis-ci/issues/6300).